Estimation of parameters of the logistic exponential distribution under progressive type-I hybrid censored sample

 \section{Introduction}

-Censoring was introduced in practice to save time and reduce the number of failed units associated with a life-testing experiment.
+Censoring was introduced in practice to save time and to reduce the number of failed units associated with a life-testing experiment.
 The concept of censoring is very common in reliability and survival studies.
 The type-I and type-II censoring schemes are two fundamental censoring schemes among all the schemes, developed so far.
 Suppose that $n$ units are placed to conduct a life-testing experiment.
 In type-I censoring scheme, it is assumed that the experiment runs up to a prefixed time, say $T$.
-Here, the random number of failures, say $m<n$ in the time interval $[0,T]$ is observed.
-For the case of the type-II censoring scheme, the experiment continues till a predefined number of failures, say $m$.
-Thus, clearly the time, say $T$ at which the experiment stops is random. \citet{epstein1954truncated} introduced a censoring scheme, which is a mixture of type-I and type-II schemes.
-This is dubbed as the hybrid censoring scheme in the literature.
-The main drawback of the hybrid censoring scheme is that it does not have flexibility of removing experimental units before the experiment terminates.
+Here, the random number of failures, say $m~(<n)$ in the time interval $[0,T]$ is observed.
+For the case of type-II censoring scheme, the experiment continues till a predefined number of failures, say $m$.
+Thus, clearly the time, say $T$ at which the experiment stops is random. \citet{epstein1954truncated} introduced a censoring scheme by mixing type-I and type-II schemes, which is dubbed as the hybrid censoring scheme.
+The main drawback of the hybrid censoring scheme is that it does not have flexibility of removing experimental units before the experiment stops.
 However, the progressive type-II censoring scheme has such flexibility.
 Due to this virtue, the progressive type-II censoring design has been widely utilized to analyse lifetime data.
-But, these days, the components of a system are highly reliable because of advanced technology.
-As a result, in the progressive type-II censoring scheme, the duration of the total experiment may be very large.
-To overcome this difficulty, \cite{kundu2006analysis} introduced a general censoring scheme, known as the progressive type-I hybrid censing scheme.
-Note that the progressive type-I hybrid censoring scheme is a mixture of the hybrid and progressive type-II censoring schemes.
-The progressive type-I hybrid censoring scheme is described briefly in the following.
+But, these days, the system-components are highly reliable.
+This leads to a large experimental duration in progressive type-II censoring scheme.
+To overcome such difficulty, \cite{kundu2006analysis} introduced a general censoring scheme, known as the progressive type-I hybrid censoring scheme (PT-IHCS).
+Note that the PT-IHCS is a mixture of the hybrid and the progressive type-II censoring schemes, which is described in the following.